OnurTumer91/devops24/examinations/05/README.md

 What does the output look like the second time you run this playbook?

+A: THe first run, The first task(copy) succesfully executed and printed to us a  JSON like data with keys (dest, owner, mode etc) The service task then restarted and ran. the seconD run there was nothing to copy since it already exists.
+(If we do this after question B) we also always get chaned=1,since the service restarts nginx hence the changed=1)

 # QUESTION B

 Even if we have copied the configuration to the right place, we still do not have a working https service